Level/levelup/README.md

 If no callback is passed, a promise is returned.

-<a name="batch_chained"></a>

 ### `db.batch()` _(chained form)_

-<code>batch()</code>, when called with no arguments will return a `Batch` object which can be used to build, and eventually commit, an atomic batch operation.
+`batch()`, when called with no arguments will return a `Batch` object which can be used to build, and eventually commit, an atomic batch operation.
 Depending on how it's used, it is possible to obtain greater performance when using the chained form of `batch()` over the array form.

 ```js
 db.batch()